 Mexico borders the United States and has a free trade agreement (NAFTA) with more than 26 countries, and demonstrates high indices related to GDP, the market value of publicly traded shares, high-technology export of goods and gold reserves (Fig. 1).

-According to GDP at purchasing power parity per capita, Mexico shows a figure above world average – $17 900 in 2020 [3], which has grown almost 3 times since 1990 [5].
-The inflation rate in 2019 was 3.6% compared to 6% in 2017 [3].
+According to the Real GDP at purchasing power parity per capita, Mexico shows a figure above world average – 22 400 in 2023 [3].
+The inflation rate in 2023 was 5.53% compared to 7.9% in 2022 [3].
 The basis of Mexico's exports is manufactured goods, oil and petroleum products.
 Mexico’s main economic partner is the United States; the country also trades extensively with China and Japan.

-According to the Global Competitiveness Report, presented by the World Economic Forum in 2019, Mexico placed 48th, out of a total of 141 countries considered.
+According to the Global Competitiveness Report, presented by the World Economic Forum, Mexico placed 48th, out of a total of 141 countries considered.
 This rating measures the effectiveness of the use of the country’s own resources for sustainable development.
 In addition to a number of economic indicators this index also takes into account such variables as education, health, level of innovation, etc.

 Mexican oil giant, Pemex, is included in the Global 500 ranking of the world's largest companies.